 Mortensen ultimately had to decline and step away from his most famous role.
 Which means Aragorn, one of everyone’s favourite Lord of the Rings characters, is getting recast.

-Now, according to industry insider DanielRPK, 29-year-old British actor Leo Woodall is in talks to play the younger version of the character in The Hunt for Gollum.
+Originally, industry insider DanielRPK reported that 29-year-old British actor Leo Woodall was in talks to play the younger version of the character in The Hunt for Gollum.
 If you’ve heard his name before, it’s because you’ve seen Woodall in Tom Holland’s Cherry in 2021, and then in Season 2 of HBO’s The White Lotus.
 He then got roles in Nuremberg, Bridget Jones: Mad About the Boy, and the thriller series Prime Target.
 Right now you can also catch him opposite Rachel Weisz in Netflix’s Vladimir.

 The Hunt for Gollum sits in an interesting slice of Tolkien’s timeline.
 The story unfolds shortly before Frodo leaves the Shire, when Gandalf sends Aragorn hunting for the slippery creature who once held the One Ring.
 It fills the narrative gap between Bilbo’s quiet retirement and the chaos that kicks off The Fellowship of the Ring.

 Production is targeting May in New Zealand with a planned release date of December 17, 2027.
-Ian McKellen, Elijah Wood, Sean Bean and Orlando Bloom are all rumored to return.
-Andy Serkis returns as Gollum and directs.
+Ian McKellen, Elijah Wood, Kate Winslet and Andy Serkis are all set to return.
+Andy Serkis also directs.

 RELATED: The Hunt for Gollum Might Kick Off a Whole New Lord of the Rings Trilogy